 QUICK ADJUST

 OptiVLM Vault Balance operates by taking a beginning balance and updating that as system updates occur.
-Occasionally, this balance may become out of sync with real world cash position and then users will wish to update the balance in OptiVLM Vault Balance.
+Occasionally, this balance may become out of sync with real-world cash position and then the users will update the balance in OptiVLM Vault Balance.
 The Quick Adjustment page is used to accomplish this for coffer balances in “Internal” or “Ignored” coffers (those not part of the primary balance totals).

 Note: This page may be enabled or disabled by your administrator.